ramosna/FantasyFutball/README.md

 The application is designed to be hosted on the Google Cloud Platform (GCP) using the Google App Engine.

 Uses the Google Cloud Datastore, a NoSQL database, to store all entity and relationship data.

+## Hosting REST API

+The API was originally deployed on GCP but due to credits expiring is no longer active.

+To host the API locally download all project files to a directory.

+Update the project [.env](.env) file to contain the proper information.

+Install Node.js, and run 'npm install' to download all the project dependencies.

+Run the project using the terminal command 'node server.js'

+Additionally, included in the [postman_tests](postman_tests) directory is testing enviroment file and testing collection for the REST API.